Assault Defense Attorney

 Call 803-504-3411 now to schedule your consultation.

-Felony Assault Charges
+Are Assault Charges a Felony?

 Either felony charge could result in significant prison time, difficulty finding future employment and many additional impacts on your life.
 You’ll need legal advice from an experienced criminal law attorney to defend yourself.